nickyrong/ShinyCFA/README.md

 <br/>

 ## Overview
-ShinyCFA is currently available at: https://app.waterexplorer.net/shinyCFA.
-Please note that it is hosted using free tier services available through AWS.
+ShinyCFA is currently available at: https://nickrongkp.shinyapps.io/ShinyCFA/ Please note that it is hosted with low limit data plan and be conservative with your usage (i.e. close the tab/browser when not using the app), thank you.

 This app allows the user to enter a Water Survey of Canada (WSC) station ID and access streamflow data from the [Hydat Database](https://www.canada.ca/en/environment-climate-change/services/water-overview/quantity/monitoring/survey/data-products-services/national-archive-hydat.html).
 The data can be summarized in tabular or graphical formats and flood frequency analysis (FFA) can also be performed using a variety of distributions.